Code-Institute-Submissions/MS1-8MegStick/README.md

 Both the Youtube embed and the modal gallery code i used returned validation issues when checked through the Wc3 Nu HTML Checker.
 These were corrected to comply.

+## Deployment

+The Project has been deployed via Github Pages.
+To do this:

+1. Log in to GitHub and locate the GitHub Repository
+2. At the top of the Repository locate the "Settings" Button on the menu.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+4. Under "Source", click the dropdown called "None" and select "Master Branch".
+The page will automatically refresh.
+5. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

 ## Acknowledgements

 [Mark Down Guide](https://www.markdownguide.org/)

-README icons created by using Segoe UI Sybol font
+README icons created by using Segoe UI Sybol font and InkScape

 [Google Fonts](https://fonts.google.com/) used for displaying Noto Sans and Source Sans Pro fonts